Tactile-CPS/netronome-setup/README.md

 	- VT-x Virtualization support on Motherboard and CPU

 - Software
     - OS: Ubuntu 18.04
     - Netronome packages obtained from official Netronome website (you must have an account there)
- - Netronome out-of-tree driver from [github](https://github.com/Netronome/nfp-drv-kmods)
+    - Netronome out-of-tree (oot) driver from [github](https://github.com/Netronome/nfp-drv-kmods)

 ## 1. New System Initialization
 - Configure OS